Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: COMSOL simulation details

 While equatorial modes require three-dimensional meshes, the polar mode can be simulated using on the 2D meridional plane of an axisymmetric model.
 The finite element method coupled with the ALE is computationally intensive and, hence, will be limited to large viscosity.
 Nevertheless, it allowed one to examine limitations of parametric boundary conditions.
 Furthermore, we can compute the forces at both boundaries, as the pressure field is a by-product of the numerical solution.
-To compute the added mass coefficient $C_a$, we record the values of the acceleration part of the total force $F_n+ F_v$ exerted at the boundary, when the velocity of the inner sphere is null (see e.g. figure~\ref{fig:sketchFSto}, where the yellow segment is proportional to the added mass coefficient).
-Both \textsc{xshells} and \textsc{comsol} can compute all magnetic forces and dissipation magnitude, including magnetic corrections of the added mass coefficient.
-However, only \textsc{comsol} can determine the inviscid added mass coefficient or its viscous correction (as they require the pressure, not computed in \textsc{xshells}).
+To compute the added-mass coefficient $C_a$, we record the values of the acceleration part of the axial total force exerted at the boundary, when the velocity of the inner sphere is null (e.g.figure~\ref{fig:sketchFSto}, where the yellow segment is proportional to the added-mass coefficient).
+Both \textsc{xshells} and \textsc{comsol} can compute all magnetic forces and dissipation magnitude, including magnetic corrections of the added-mass coefficient.
+However, only \textsc{comsol} can determine the inviscid added-mass coefficient or its viscous correction (as they require the pressure, not computed by \textsc{xshells}).